nkratastr/letter-frequencies/README.md

 3. Levenshtein Analysis - Shows language matches based on word similarity using the Levenshtein distance algorithm

 ## Technical Details
-The program uses two different approaches to detect the input language:
+The program uses three sophisticated approaches to detect the input language:

 1. **Letter Frequency Analysis**
    - Counts the frequency of each letter in the input text
    - Compares these frequencies with standard letter frequencies in supported languages
-   - Calculates the total difference to find the best matching language
+   - Uses Euclidean distance to measure similarity

+2. **Digraph Analysis**
+   - Analyzes frequencies of two-letter combinations
+   - Compares with language-specific digraph patterns
+   - Provides additional accuracy for language detection

-2. **Levenshtein Distance Analysis**
+3. **Levenshtein Distance Analysis**
-   - Analyzes individual words (3 or more characters)
-   - Compares each word with common words from supported languages
+   - Compares input words with common words from each language
-   - Uses Levenshtein distance algorithm to find the closest matching words
-   - Aggregates word matches to determine the most likely language
+   - Uses string similarity scoring
+   - Helps identify languages through vocabulary patterns

+The final language detection combines all three approaches with configurable weights and confidence thresholds.